Pult Presence Docs

 ( cd ./payload && gunzip -dc ../expanded/*.pkg/Payload | cpio -i --quiet )

-Verify the extraction succeeded -- this should print the agent version:
+Verify the extraction succeeded -- this should print the agent version (e.g. 0.2.10-beta1) and the LaunchAgent label (com.pult.agent):

 /usr/libexec/PlistBuddy -c 'Print :CFBundleShortVersionString' \